juice1000/Pitchify/README.md

 # Project Title

-A mobile app that streams audio files from Youtube and enables pitch and speed manipulation through user interaction
+A mobile streaming app that plays music from YouTube and enables users to do pitch and speed manipulation.

 ## Web Demo for you to try